foxfire667/ChartingHub/README.md

 ### Websites

+This section is dedicated to external websites that host charting guides/support.
+Blogs will also go here.

 Stargroup's charting guide website is useful, goes into a lot of depth on various key topics and provides examples for almost everything.
 It's slightly long winded, but it still has a lot of value and is worth reading through if you're looking to learn some stuff.
 Even some experienced steppers might learn a few things they never considered.

 [Stargroup/CosmoVibe's website](